yusuf72100/sultan_animal_farm/README.md

 ## Features

-• Purchase beats
+• Purchase beasts

-• Raise beats by grazing him
+• Raise beasts by grazing him

+• Prohibition of grazing into the towns

 • Beats will grow in size as they get older

 • Random beast quality system

-• Sell beats (depending of then quality)
+• Sell beasts (depending of them quality)

-• Reproduction of beats (random system)
+• Reproduction of beasts (random system)

-• Full grown beats gain new abilities
+• Full grown beasts gain new abilities

 • You can change almost EVERYTHING in config file